adamreeve/git_tutorial/index.rst

   git tells you how to stage and unstage changes in the output of the :command:`git status` command.

-If you then decide that your change is rubbish and you don't want to remove it completely, you can checkout a clean version of the changed file::
+If you then decide that your change is rubbish and you want to remove it completely, you can checkout a clean version of the changed file::

   git checkout -- hello.py